FerdieML/git-basics/Useful_MacTerminal_Commands_for_GIT.md

 3.23.1 mv <source folder/folder to be moved> <target folder> moves a folder within a folder to another folder 3.23.2 mv <current name of file> <new name of file> >>> change a name of a file in the same folder 3.24 git log >>> to exit the menu where this command will take you, you can exit it by pressing "q" and confirming this with ENTER in the keyboard.
+3.24.1 git log --oneline --graph --decorate --color  >>> use this command for a simpler version of the logs

 4. On accessing folders, use TAB to autofill when moving from one folder to the other.